maxmcd/gRPSQLite/README.md

 1. We don't need a WAL anymore, because we atomically commit the whole transaction (your backing store likely has its own WAL)
 2. Because there are no WAL writes, there is no WAL checkpointing, meaning we never have to double-write committed transactions
-3. Your gRPC server implementation can expect only a single database file (the VFS only requests the lease against the main database file.
-If the file used doesn't match the file from the lease, it's not the main DB file.)
+3. Your gRPC server implementation can expect only a single database file, and reject bad clients using the wrong journal mode (if the file doesn't match the file that created the lease)

 ## Read-only Replicas